 There are a few things that cat twitches during sleep could mean.
 The first possibility is that your cat is having a dream.
 Dreams in animals have been shown to be similar to human dreams, and often include quick movements or jerking.

 If your cat seems to be enjoying their dream, there’s no need to worry.
+Another possibility is that your cat is experiencing something called hypnagogic myoclonus.
+This occurs when a person (or animal) is falling asleep and experiences muscle spasms or twitches.

 It’s usually nothing to worry about and will go away on its own.
 If you’re concerned about your cat’s twitching, it’s always best to consult with your veterinarian.
 They can help rule out any underlying medical conditions and give you peace of mind.